 Stuttgart State Opera Ballet (1973-1975)

-Throughout the years, Leslie has been a guest teacher for many schools, dance organizations and professional dance companies throughout Pennsylvania, Ohio, and Michigan.
-Leslie has served as a guest master class teacher for the Dayton Contemporary Dance Company, Philadanco Dance Company, International Association of Blacks in Dance Conference, Dance Masters of America (PA Chapter), Checchetti Ballet Council (PA Chapter), Lee’s School of Dance, Roger’s School of Dance, and Dance Arts Academy.
-Leslie served as principal ballet teacher and consultant for the August Wilson Dance Ensemble in Pittsburgh, PA, for founder and artistic director, Greer A. Reed, whom Leslie has proudly mentored throughout her successful journey and career in dance.
+Throughout the years, Anderson has been a guest teacher for many schools, dance organizations and professional dance companies throughout Pennsylvania, Ohio, and Michigan.
+Anderson has served as a guest master class teacher for the Dayton Contemporary Dance Company, Philadanco Dance Company, International Association of Blacks in Dance Conference, Dance Masters of America (PA Chapter), Cecchetti Ballet Council (PA Chapter), Lee’s School of Dance, Roger’s School of Dance, and Dance Arts Academy.
+Anderson served as principal ballet teacher and consultant for the August Wilson Dance Ensemble in Pittsburgh, PA, for founder and artistic director, Greer A. Reed, whom Anderson has proudly mentored throughout her successful journey and career in dance.
 Greer A. Reed’s AWDE was named, “25 to Watch in 2012” by Dance Magazine.
 In August 2012 during the 5th annual RDI (Reed Dance Intensive), the founder and director gave the first annual award named in honor of Anderson, The Brazzy Award, for her lifetime achievement in providing outstanding excellence in dance education and mentorship.
 Since 2012, the award has been given annually, being presented during the concluding performance to two outstanding dance artists from the Pittsburgh area, selected by a panel of judges, headed by Pittsburgh Post-Gazette’s dance critic Jane Vranish.
-Likewise, Leslie has been available for successful former student, Ayisha Morgan-Lee Smith, MAM founder and director of HDAT, Hill Dance Academy Theater, a successful, innovative arts education institution, located in the Hill District of Pittsburgh, PA.
+Likewise, Anderson has been available for successful former student Ayisha Morgan-Lee Smith, MAM founder and director of HDAT (Hill Dance Academy Theater), a successful, innovative arts education institution, located in the Hill District of Pittsburgh, PA.
 Through the years Anderson has participated in HDAT workshops, conferences, master classes, and the annual HDAT Summer Intensive.
-Recently, Ayisha Morgan-Lee Smith and the HDAT organization honored Leslie with their 2015 Bold Vision Shona Sharif Award for outstanding artistic excellence at their 10th Anniversary Diamond Gala Celebration.
+Recently, Ayisha Morgan-Lee Smith and the HDAT organization honored Anderson with their 2015 Bold Vision Shona Sharif Award for outstanding artistic excellence at their 10th Anniversary Diamond Gala Celebration.
 Anderson, Smith, and HDAT were commended with an official letter from Charon Battles, of the Pennsylvania Council on the Arts, who is a dear friend and is someone that Anderson looked up to as the only Black soloist with the Pittsburgh Ballet Theatre.
-Charon commended Leslie as a Pittsburgh legend in dance for her life-long love, commitment, and promotion of the art of dance.
+Charon commended Anderson as a Pittsburgh legend in dance for her life-long love, commitment, and promotion of the art of dance.
 Anderson is eternally grateful for Charon’s acknowledgement of her work.

-Life long mentor and consultant, the late Jeraldyne Blunden, founder and director of Dayton Contemporary Dance Company, constantly encouraged and urged Leslie to continually grow and share the wealth of accumulated knowledge.
-As a result, throughout the years, Leslie has been commissioned for choreographic works for a variety of organizations, dance companies, dance schools, and individuals.
+Life long mentor and consultant, the late Jeraldyne Blunden, founder and director of Dayton Contemporary Dance Company, constantly encouraged and urged Anderson to continually grow and share the wealth of accumulated knowledge.
+As a result, throughout the years, Anderson has been commissioned for choreographic works for a variety of organizations, dance companies, dance schools, and individuals.
 Anderson received choreography fellowships from the Pennsylvania Council on the Arts, the National Association of Regional Ballet Choreographic Development Workshop under its director Phyllis Lamhut, and the Ann Vachon Choreographic Development Workshop.
-Leslie was commissioned for choreography for the AWDE/Pittsburgh Symphony Collaboration and in the past has choreographed for several northeastern performing arts groups, as well as an episode of Mister Roger’s Neighborhood.
+Anderson was commissioned for choreography for the AWDE/Pittsburgh Symphony Collaboration and in the past has choreographed for several northeastern performing arts groups, as well as an episode of Mister Roger’s Neighborhood.
 She was also a recipient of choreography fellowships from the Heinz Endowment, the Greater Columbus Arts Council, and the Ohio Council on the Arts.
-In 1986, Leslie was awarded an Outstanding Distinguished Teacher Award, for first place female dance award recipient, Janeen Elliott, of the Young Arts Scholarship Program, presented at the White House by President Ronald Reagan.
-She was honored with an Outstanding Woman of America Award in 1982 and the Outstanding Artist Award from the Pittsburgh’s Greater Legacy Council, in celebration of African American Artists.
+In 1986, Anderson was awarded an Outstanding Distinguished Teacher Award for first place female dance award recipient, Janeen Elliott of the Young Arts Scholarship Program, presented at the White House by President Ronald Reagan.
+She was honored with an Outstanding Woman of America Award in 1982 and the Outstanding Artist Award from the Pittsburgh’s Greater Legacy Council, in celebration of African American artists.